Skip Navigation LinksCTCBPeerReviewedPublications

 To evaluate the impact of local ordinances restricting the sale of flavored tobacco, this study surveyed California youth and young adults regarding policy support and perceived access to flavored tobacco.
 With some exceptions, these findings demonstrate that among vape users in policy jurisdictions and priority subgroups, there is a higher likelihood of reporting perceived difficulty to access flavored tobacco products.

 This study evaluates associations of policy implementation with changes in tobacco sales in San Francisco and in two California cities without any sales restriction.
-San Franciscoā€™s comprehensive restriction virtually eliminated flavoured tobacco sales and decreased total tobacco sales in mainstream retailers.
+San Franciscoā€™s comprehensive restriction virtually eliminated flavored tobacco sales and decreased total tobacco sales in mainstream retailers.

 Vaping identity in adolescent e-cigarette users: A comparison of norms, attitudes, and behaviors (2021)